 In 1835 an estimated 2000 Ohlone remained yet the Mission San Francisco de Asis had expanded, now owning tens of thousands of cattle, sheep, and horses on pasture on Potrero Hill just east of San Francisco’s Mission District.
 Potrero is the Spanish word for pasture.
 And the Mission’s possessions included most of San Mateo County.
 By 1852 between 800 to 1,000 remained and by the 1880’s the Ohlone were essentially extinct.

-Early immigrants from Mexico established a settlement, more of a camp really, in a cove about two miles from Mission San Francisco de Asis they called Yerba Buena, so named because a rambling and aromatic herb the Spanish called “hierba buena” or “good herb” that formed an abundant ground cover around the cove.
-Today Yerba Buena is more familiar as Portsmouth Square and its shoreline is better known as Montgomery street.
+Early immigrants from Mexico established a settlement, more of a camp really, in a cove about two miles from Mission San Francisco de Asis they called Yerba Buena, named after a rambling and aromatic herb the Spanish called “hierba buena” or “good herb” that formed an abundant ground cover around the cove.
+Today Yerba Buena is more familiar as Portsmouth Square and its shoreline is better known as Montgomery Street.